juhanakristian/useresizehandle/README.md

 ## Configuration

-The `useResize` hook accepts an optional configuration object that can be used to alter the behaviour.
+The `useResizeHandle` hook accepts an optional configuration object that can be used to alter the behaviour.

 ```ts
 interface UseResizeConfig {